 Our residential substance abuse treatment housing is a safe, therapeutic environment in which clients can focus solely on healing themselves.
 Our addiction therapists, psychologists and psychiatrists provide thorough and accurate assessments of clients entering the program to ensure individualized treatment plans address the needs of the person.
 Our treatment philosophy upholds the idea that addiction is a biopsychosocial disease requiring an empathetic, holistic approach by professional addiction therapists who understand exactly what clients are thinking and feeling.

-Learn more about Sober Living for Women at the Florida House Experience by calling us today.
+Learn more about Sober Living for Women at FHE Health by calling us today.